highcharts/node-export-server/README.md

 **highcharts-export-server module**

-- `async function startServer(serverOptions)`: Starts an HTTP and/or HTTPS server based on the provided configuration.
+- `async function startServer(serverOptions = {})`: Starts an HTTP and/or HTTPS server based on the provided configuration.
 The `serverOptions` object contains server-related properties (refer to the `server` section in the `./lib/schemas/config.js` file for details).

-  - `@param {Object} serverOptions` - The configuration object containing `server` options.
+  - `@param {Object} [serverOptions={}]` - The configuration object containing `server` options.
 This object may include a partial or complete set of the `server` options.
 If the options are partial, missing values will default to the current global configuration.
+The default value is an empty object.

   - `@returns {Promise<void>}` A Promise that resolves when the server is either not enabled or no valid Express app is found, signaling the end of the function's execution.